 - Poor coordination

 - Altered sense perception

-Marijuana is also a drug unlike many others in the fact that it has a very potent odor that ‘s hard to get rid of.
-Many people compare it to a skunk-like smell, and it can cling to hair, clothes, bedding, furniture and other items after smoking.
+Unlike many other drugs, marijuana has a very potent odor that‘s hard to get rid of.
+Many people compare it to a skunk-like smell.
+It can cling to hair, clothes, bedding, furniture, and other items after smoking.

-As with most other drugs, there are behavioral shifts that may seem subtle or gradual at first, but as a person continues to abuse marijuana, these may become more prominent.
+As with most other drugs, behavioral shifts due to marijuana use may seem subtle or gradual at first.
+As a person continues to abuse it, these may become more prominent.

 In some cases, people who are chronically using marijuana may begin to do more reckless things, such as driving while high.
 They might also start to experience serious relationship problems or find themselves facing legal troubles.

 If you see warning signs of marijuana use such as red eyes, delayed reaction times and increased appetite, you might want to have a conversation with the person and determine whether or not a problem exists.
-Many people don’t feel like marijuana use is a problem, but it can lead to issues ranging from trouble in school or at work, to relationship problems.
-It can also increase the likelihood of someone participating in risky or dangerous behaviors, and there are even more severe risks associated with particular types of very potent marijuana.
+Many people don’t feel like marijuana use is a problem.